 What can consumers do if they have current issues about getting care from specific providers?

-If consumers have complaints about how to access care at a provider or facility, such as Seattle Children's, we will investigate.
+If consumers have complaints about how to access care at an out-of-network provider or facility, we will investigate.

 Complaints also can be filed online, 24 hours a day, seven days a week, by the family or parent, a friend of the family or even their medical provider.